steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 ## What benefits does a Modulith bring us?

-For us, the major benefit of a modulith is the better maintainability.
+For us, the major benefit of a modulith is easier maintainability.
-We have just one development team.
-This team does not need to work in different repositories and applications, so nobody has to create pull requests in different repositories.
+As explained above, we just have one development team and one application Working in different repositories and applications and making pull requests in different repositories is rather a burden for us.
-We, additionally, do not have to coordinate rollouts of pull requests.
-There is just one application and one setup.

-Furthermore,

-Let us examine a short example about the difficulites about maintaining multiple microservices:
+To fully understand why a modulith is an improvement for us, let us examine a short example about the difficulites about maintaining multiple microservices:
 When we developed the environment for HUK-Autoservice, we started with two teams.
 Both teams developed an essential part of HUK-Autoservice: [we developed a core backend for the booking process and an account backend]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).
 Over the years, we have grown further teams, then merged teams, and essentially have come up with just one development team.